Open and Discover Data - Services for Research

 If you plan to share or publish your sensitive data you must ensure that your data are appropriate and safe to share.Read more about sensitive data services »

 When publishing / opening research data, remember to share it together with its descriptive information (metadata) so it can be interpreted correctly.
 The published data should also have a persistent identifier, which enables citations, as well as a license.
 These enable other people to discover your data and make it re-usable.
+You can find guidance for publishing research data in CSC Docs.

 License: CC BY 4.0